mikesplaces/mikes-quartz/content/index.md

 ---
 title: Welcome to Mikes Writing
 ---
-## Welcome to Mikes Writing

 This is my writing, blogging, whatever site.
 There's not a lot of organization.
 Or any really.
 Everything comes from Obsidian on my iPhone and MacBook.
 This is a subset of things I want to publish.
+One page to rule them all is my [[About, Contact, Now, Then]] page.
+Everything you did not want to know.

 ## Some things here